 Unfortunately, we didn’t reach our goals for the pilot, eventually ran out of funding, and was rejected by all of the accelerators we applied to.
 I believe we failed because we were too early to the market, the product had a high learning curve, and we focused more on creating new features instead of building community.

 Eventually, my co-founders and I parted ways to work on our own digital agencies.
-I continued to refine my work and skills knowing that I would eventually get back to working on products instead of exchanging my time for income.
+I continued to refine my work and skills knowing that I would eventually get back to working on creating new products instead of only exchanging my time for income.

 - Emotional Intelligence